Payday Loans in Dallas

 As of 2020, Dallas’s population is 1 341 080 people.
 The median age is 32.5 y/o, 17.6% of the population are people in their twenties, 16% – people in their thirties.
 The average household income is $47 285; the average individual income is $27 100.
 Six-figure incomes are enjoyed by 21.1% of households; 17.2% have incomes between $50 000 and $75 000.
 Homeownership averages 41.5%; median home value is $155 790, rents average $1111.

 The racial makeup is typical of any other Texan city: 61.8 of the population are Whites, 41.7% are Hispanic Whites; 24.3 are African Americans, 3.4% are Asians, 0.3% are Native Americans.

-During the second half of the 20th centuries, Dallas continued its evolution as a major economic, political and cultural center.
+During the second half of the 20th century, Dallas continued its evolution as a major economic, political and cultural center.
 It has witnessed a telecommunication and information technology boom, and now it is home to more than 5700 companies, such as Alcatel Lucent, Texas Instruments, AT&T, Rockwell Collins, Nokia, Ericsson, etc. Dallas city boasts the largest in the country arts district, which includes quite a number of museums (the Dallas Museum of Arts, the Perot Museum of Nature and Science, the Meadows Museum, etc.), concert halls, and libraries.
 Dallas is home to several national sports teams, such as the Texas Rangers (baseball), the Dallas Cowboys (football), the Dallas Mavericks (basketball), etc.